-The customer derivative portfolio consists of interest rate swap agreements and option contracts transacted to meet the financing needs of our customers.
-We transact swap agreements and interest rate options agreements to effectively minimize our market risk associated with the customer derivative products.
-The customer derivative portfolio also includes foreign exchange forward agreements and option contracts entered into for the purpose of hedging exposure related to cash orders, loans, and deposits denominated in foreign currencies.
-We also enter into commodity swaps and option contracts to mitigate commodity price volatility.
+The customer derivative portfolio consists of interest rate, foreign exchange and commodity derivative contracts transacted to meet the hedging and financing needs of our customers.
+We transact swap agreements and options agreements to effectively minimize our market risk associated with the customer derivative products.
 We commonly execute these trades concurrently with new loan transactions, with any business collateral received from a counterparty securing both the derivative and loan.
 Accordingly, the underwriting process for establishing customer derivative credit limits is equivalent to the process used for corporate loan exposure.
 We establish these limits based on potential future exposure using stochastic models developed by F.I.S., a third party risk management software solution provider.
 The models utilize Monte Carlo methods consistent with industry practice and are subject to risk governance for model risk management and validation.
 We manage the credit risk of our customer derivative positions by diversifying our positions among various counterparties and in certain cases, transferring the counterparty credit risk related to interest rate swaps to third parties using risk participation agreements.
-Refer to "Schedule HC-L Derivatives and Off-Balance-Sheet Items" in our September 30, 2023 FR Y-9C for the notional amounts of purchased and sold risk participation agreements.
+Refer to "Schedule HC-L Derivatives and Off-Balance-Sheet Items" in our December 31, 2023 FR Y-9C for the notional amounts of purchased and sold risk participation agreements.
 When measuring the fair value of our customer derivative portfolio for GAAP financial reporting purposes, we include a CVA that reflects the credit quality of the swap counterparty, as well as factors in our own credit quality.
-For more information on our valuation methodologies, refer to Note 20 in our 2022 Form 10-K.
+For more information on our valuation methodologies, refer to Note 19 in our 2023 Form 10-K.